 Behavior score, which essentially comes out of behavioral qualification, a set of triggers around the buying process, has a two-fold purpose – it helps measure a person’s sales readiness and provides a clue to which channels provide the best prospects.

-Clearly, converting visitors into leads is a complex process, and will remain so as long as your visitors are real people with real emotions and not bots.
+Clearly, converting visitors into leads is a complex process and will remain so as long as your visitors are real people with real emotions, not bots.

-This entire process is based on the foundation of lead scoring.
+This entire process is based on lead scoring.
 Needless to state, the more accurate marketers score leads, the faster it is for the Sales team to close a deal.

-A recent survey showed that 62% of sales teams did not trust the lead scoring metrics used by the marketing teams.
+A recent survey found that 62% of sales teams did not trust the lead-scoring metrics used by marketing teams.

-According to an Aberdeen Group study, a sales team that did not have some kind of sales intelligence to fall back on spent an average of 200 hours per year on non-selling related activities – such as tracking down data, finding phone numbers, and planning to make sales pitches.
+According to an Aberdeen Group study, a sales team without some form of sales intelligence to fall back on spent an average of 200 hours per year on non-sales-related activities such as tracking down data, finding phone numbers, and planning sales pitches.

 Lead Scoring Best Practices in Sales